anunayreddy22/Data-Structures-and-Algorithms/README.md

 LINKED LISTS

-Linked list is linear data structures which consists of a group of nodes in a sequence in which we store data in linear from!. you may array is alos same right then why linked list so lets look at the differences between them now.
+Linked list is linear data structures which consists of a group of nodes in a sequence in which we store data in linear from!. you may think that array is also same right then why we need linked list so to get that doubt clarified lets look at the differences between them now.

 In array we have to first define the size of the Array Let's say:-